Prerequesites

 • models: The list of models defined in the previous step.

-• freq: A string indicating the frequency of the data.
+• freq: A string or integer indicating the frequency of the data.
 See pandas’ available frequencies.

 • n_jobs: An integer that indicates the number of jobs used in parallel processing.
 Use -1 to select all cores.